Somroti/geode-mods/New Rated Levels/about.md

 # <cy>New Rated Levels</c>
 Add more rated levels, with lower standards rate like 1.0 gameplay, 1.5, 2.0...
 All the levels can be rated!
-Go on the More Rated Levels website for submit levels (SOON)
+Go on the [More Rated Levels website](https://somroti.github.io/project/new-rated-levels/) for submit levels

 #  <cr>WARNING</c>
 This mod could be considered **cheating** because it modifies stats.
 Therefore, **a ban from the leaderboard is possible.** In the future, I will add a setting to disable receiving stars.